 The guilds of a forest garden

 Tomas Remiarz, author of Forest gardening in Practice, brings his 20 years experience to answer give his presentation and answer questions from the group with detailed pictures of garden guilds.
-See his presentation slides and more about Tomas on his website.
+See his presentation slides and read more about Tomas on his website.
 The recording below is in three parts.

 The easiest way to get started with a forest garden